ministryofjustice/mkdocs-tech-docs-template/docs/README.md

 - simple to setup, use and customise
 - exploits the [MkDocs Materials theme](https://squidfunk.github.io/mkdocs-material/) and all it's associated features
-- compatible with the vast and growing ecosystem of [MkDocs Plugins](https://github.com/mkdocs/mkdocs/wiki/MkDocs-Plugins)
+- compatible with the vast and growing ecosystem of [MkDocs Plugins](https://github.com/mkdocs/mkdocs/wiki/MkDocs-Plugins) see [plugins](plugins/) for some examples
 - unified tech stack for python-based teams and projects
 - easy to upgrade as new versions of the theme are released